MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 #### TLS inspection

-Do not use TLS inspection for the connector traffic, because it causes problems for the connector traffic.
+Don't use TLS inspection for the connector traffic, because it causes problems for the connector traffic.
 The connector uses a certificate to authenticate to the Application Proxy service, and that certificate can be lost during TLS inspection.

 ## Configure using a proxy between the connector and backend application
 Using a forward proxy for the communication towards the backend application is a special requirement in some environments.